© 2025 St. Louis Public Radio

 • $30 million for neighborhood economic investment.

-A previous proposal put forward in November by board members Pamela Boyd, Laura Keys, Cara Spencer and Tom Oldenburg sought to allocate $232 million of the Rams money for parts of north St. Louis, southeast St. Louis and downtown.
-But the legislation wasn’t as clear about how the funding could be spent.
+The mayor and board president also emphasized the collaborative spirit behind this proposal, which comes after a previous proposal for the funds put forward in November by Aldermen Pamela Boyd, Laura Keys, Cara Spencer and Tom Oldenburg sought to allocate $232 million of the Rams money for parts of north St. Louis, southeast St. Louis and downtown.
+That legislation was less clear about how it would spend that funding.

 “This is a directional bill that really provides a direction path for how to invest these funds,” Spencer said when that legislation was introduced.
 “The specifics will be worked out.”

-It’s also a response to the previously filed legislation that was the subject of a Committee of the Whole meeting by the Board of Aldermen in October and heavily advocated for by Greater St. Louis Inc., the regional organization that promotes business development.
+The bones of that legislation was the subject of a Committee of the Whole meeting by the Board of Aldermen in October and heavily advocated for by Greater St. Louis Inc., the regional organization that promotes business development.

 It drew a pointed rebuke from Green, who said she was concerned that Greater St. Louis sought to circumvent the process for public input by “lobbying board members to introduce legislation on its behalf.”

 Greater St. Louis Inc. responded with its own letter to Green, criticizing how the board president led the public process for gathering input and feedback on ideas for the Rams settlement money.
-That letter also pushed back on Green’s stated preference of using the money for an endowment for the city, instead arguing St. Louis’ downtown is the city’s “true ‘endowment,’” citing the disparity between the revenue the neighborhood generates and its general expenditures.
+The letter pushed back on Green’s stated preference of using the money for an endowment for the city, instead arguing St. Louis’ downtown was the city’s “true ‘endowment,’” citing the disparity between the revenue the neighborhood generates and its general expenditures.

 In his November letter, Hall also said the St. Louis business community would match any city investment of Rams dollars in downtown by “at least two-to-one.”
 It’s a commitment Hall had made more than a month earlier to the mayor’s office in an Oct.
 4 letter obtained by St. Louis Public Radio.

-“Details on where these matching funds would come from continue to be very sparse,” said Conner Kerrigan, a spokesman for the mayor.
+“Details on where these matching funds would come from continue to be very sparse,” said Conner Kerrigan, a spokesman for the mayor's office.
 “What is unclear is whether that investment is only tied to the passage of this bill, which is a bill the mayor’s office does not support.”

 Greater St. Louis Inc. told St. Louis Public Radio on Wednesday morning that the St. Louis business community had already announced $340 million in new investments in the past six months, and that it had committed to a 2:1 match with an additional and nonduplicative investment of $200 million intended to go toward real estate and improvements in public spaces downtown if the city were to commit $100 million from the Rams settlement.

-Furthermore, the organization said that it had been discussing the proposal since October 2023 with Jones and members of the Board of Aldermen.
+Furthermore, the organization said that it had been discussing the proposal since October 2023 with Jones and members of the board.

 “It is surprising that anyone would be caught off guard that this bill was filed,” a spokesperson for the organization wrote, adding, “it would be more surprising if this legislation was not filed.”